cantonsir/Magnetic-Sand-Illusions/README.md

 The following Jupyter Notebooks include noise video generation and data analysis from different psychophysics experiments as published in the paper.
 All experimental data, data preprocessing, and visualizations are included in these notebooks.

-**All the data can be downloaded from Google Drive for data visualization inside the following notebooks.**
+**All data can be downloaded from Google Drive.
+The link to the data download is inside the notebooks below.**

 ## Videos